larrytheliquid/scotrubyconf/1-intro.md

 // imagine how confusing a ? predicate method that mutates could
 // be... conventions are not enough

+TODO: May want to mention simple non-dependent curry-howard here?

 !SLIDE bullets
 # Ruby test assertions